 For utilities who aspire to proactive debt management, this is a real problem.
 They must find ways of improving and increasing customer contacts as well as building better data insights if they want to support a meaningful collections strategy.

-On 16 March in Birmingham at the 9th annual Utility Week Consumer Debt Conference, experts will showcase their developing approaches and give insight into the next hurdles they face as they continue the mission to eliminate bad debt.
+On 16 March in Birmingham at the 9th annual Utility Week Consumer Debt Conference, sponsored by Arum, experts will showcase their developing approaches and give insight into the next hurdles they face as they continue the mission to eliminate bad debt.